Humans are fallible and can only in perpetuity have tentative knowledge of the ever-changing universe and never have absolute knowledge

 to add to the premise something like this, “Let us say that these cooperative people in a free society produced an economy—which these industrious folks who trade so productively with friend and foe alike—fashioned more wealth than the world had ever seen in all of human history, and moreover, this also created a continuous positive loop around the globe (capitalism is contagious

-) so that by 2022, extreme poverty had fallen to under ten percent.
-Perhaps this was interrupted by a pandemic which now seems hopefully to be behind us, but it is a world which makes labor and goods continually more affordable to everyone everywhere and further and counter-intuitively, brings us closer to an egalitarian ideal than any economic state planners and plunderers ever could imagine.”
+) so that by 2023, extreme poverty had fallen to under ten percent.
+Perhaps this was interrupted by the 2020/21 pandemic which now seems hopefully to be behind us, but it is a world which makes labor and goods continually more affordable to everyone everywhere and further and counter-intuitively, brings us closer to an egalitarian ideal than any economic state planners and plunderers ever could imagine.
+Already there is much free or inexpensive MOOCs

 What liberalism in its twisted modern version has produced is an unintended consequence: a wicked angry response of the alienated public who are injured by the political class, those who want to enslave, silence and shepherd them into a type of society any rational individualist